harunpehlivan/connectthedots/Devices/DirectlyConnectedDevices/WindowsIoTCorePi2FezHat-IoTHubs/README.md

 To create a Stream Analytics Job, perform the following steps.

+1. Currently the new Azure Portal doesn't support all of the features of Stream Analytics required for this lab.
+For that reason, the Stream Analaytics configuration needs to be done in the **classic portal**.
+To open the classic portal, in your browser navigate to https://manage.windowsazure.com and login in you Azure Subscription's credentials.

 1. In the Azure Management Portal, click **NEW**, then click **DATA SERVICES**, then **STREAM ANALYTICS**, and finally **QUICK CREATE**.
 2. Enter the **Job Name**, select a **Region**, such as _East US_; and the enter a **NEW STORAGE ACCOUNT NAME** if this is the first storage account in the region used for Stream Analitycs; if not you have to select the one already used for that matter.
 3. Click **CREATE A STREAM ANALITYCS JOB**.